Carrollton, Texas: Weekend education

 The Japanese School of Dallas, a supplementary Japanese school, conducts its classes at Ted Polk Middle School in Carrollton.
 The school has its main offices in Farmers Branch.

 Transportation

 Carrollton is connected to the Metroplex's highway network by Interstate 35E and the President George Bush Turnpike, as well as the Sam Rayburn Tollway at the far north end of the city.

 Dallas/Fort Worth International Airport is five miles southwest of Carrollton, and Dallas Love Field is eight miles south.

-The Green Line of Dallas Area Rapid Transit's DART Rail system terminates at North Carrollton/Frankford Station and has additional stops within the city limits at Trinity Mills and Downtown Carrollton.
+The Green Line of Dallas Area Rapid Transit's DART light rail system terminates at North Carrollton/Frankford Station and has additional stops within the city limits at Trinity Mills and Downtown Carrollton.
 Trinity Mills is also the southern terminus of Denton County's A-train, which provides service to Lewisville and Denton.
-Downtown Carrollton is a planned stop on DART's Silver Line, which is under construction and expected to open in 2023.
+Downtown Carrollton is a planned stop on DART's Silver Line, which is under construction.
+Passengers can expect Silver Line revenue service to begin in late 2025 to early 2026, with vehicle testing beginning in Q3 2024.